lmdbjava/benchmarks/results/20160630/README.md

 ![img](5-intKey-rnd.png)

 Finally, with random access patterns we see the same pattern as all our other
 benchmarks: LMDB is the fastest for everything except writes.
-In terms of actual numbers:
+The significant differences can be seen in tabular form below:

 | Benchmark | Implementation | Ms/Op   | Difference |
 |---------- | -------------- | ------: | ---------: |